-When you spread out purchases, you won’t be as likely to waste money on pieces you initially thought you needed, yet rarely wear.
+You won’t be as likely to waste money on pieces you initially thought you needed yet rarely wear when you spread out purchases.
 Also, sometimes you don’t know the best clothes for work until you’ve worked there for a few weeks.

 Once you see what your coworkers are wearing and get a feel for what feels best on you, you’ll be better able to determine what else you need.

-Keep in mind, though you want to put your best foot forward and dress for the job, the goal isn’t to be the best dressed.
+Keep in mind, though you want to put your best foot forward and dress for the job and professional environment, the goal isn’t to be the best dressed.